Toricane/skytrain-tracker/README.md

-# Vancouver SkyTrain Real-Time Tracker
+# Vancouver Transit Real-Time Tracker

-This project is an interactive, real-time map that visualizes the Vancouver SkyTrain network.
-It tracks the live positions of all trains on the Expo, Millennium, and Canada Lines, providing a dynamic and engaging view of the city's transit system.
+This project is an interactive, real-time map that visualizes the Vancouver transit network.
+It tracks the live positions of all trains on the Expo, Millennium, and Canada Lines, as well as RapidBus services, the 99 B-Line, and SeaBus, providing a dynamic and engaging view of the city's transit system.
 The data is processed from the official GTFS transit feed provided by TransLink.

 ## Features

--   **Live Train Tracking:** Displays the real-time location of every SkyTrain, with markers moving from station to station based on the official schedule.
+-   **Live Transit Tracking:** Displays the real-time location of every SkyTrain, RapidBus, 99 B-Line, and SeaBus, with markers moving from station to station based on the official schedule.
 -   **Interactive Map:** A fully interactive map built with Leaflet.js, allowing users to zoom and pan.
--   **Line-Specific Coloring:** Stations and highlights are color-coded to match their respective lines (Expo, Millennium, Canada) for easy identification.
+-   **Line-Specific Coloring:** Stations and highlights are color-coded to match their respective lines for easy identification.
 -   **Dynamic Marker Placement:** Station platform markers are placed at their precise GPS coordinates when zoomed in, and elegantly spread out to avoid overlap when zoomed out.
--   **Real-Time Arrival Info:** Clicking on a station opens a popup with live, second-by-second countdowns for the next three arriving trains, including their destinations.
+-   **Real-Time Arrival Info:** Clicking on a station opens a popup with live, second-by-second countdowns for the next three arriving vehicles, including their destinations.
--   **Automatic Smart Zoom:** On page load, the map automatically adjusts its zoom level to perfectly frame the entire SkyTrain network.
+-   **Automatic Smart Zoom:** On page load, the map automatically adjusts its zoom level to perfectly frame the entire transit network.
--   **Date-Aware Scheduling:** The application is smart enough to know the current day and only displays the schedule for trains that are active today (e.g., weekday vs. weekend service).
+-   **Date-Aware Scheduling:** The application is smart enough to know the current day and only displays the schedule for vehicles that are active today (e.g., weekday vs. weekend service).
--   **SkyTrain Route Overlays:** Displays the exact GPS-tracked routes of all three SkyTrain lines (Expo, Millennium, and Canada Lines) with their official TransLink colors.
+-   **Transit Route Overlays:** Displays the exact GPS-tracked routes of all transit lines with their official TransLink colors.
 -   **Interactive Route Toggle:** A dedicated toggle button allows users to show/hide the route overlays while maintaining proper layer ordering.

+## Supported Transit Services

+-   **SkyTrain Lines:** Expo Line, Millennium Line, Canada Line
+-   **RapidBus:** All RapidBus lines (R1, R2, R3, R4, R5, R6) grouped together
+-   **99 B-Line:** Frequent bus service via Broadway and 10th Avenue
+-   **SeaBus:** Passenger ferry service between Waterfront and Lonsdale Quay

 ## Setup and Installation